Virgin Media O2 Logo in white

 What are the benefits of using VoIP?

-Traditional landlines can be expensive, especially for long-distance or international calls.
+• No extra cost: Traditional landlines can be expensive, especially for long-distance or international calls.
 With VoIP, many calls, especially app-to-app, are completely free, and even paid services are typically much cheaper.
 This is ideal for families, remote workers, and businesses with international clients.

-Another major benefit is flexibility.
-Unlike landlines that keep you tied to one location, VoIP lets you make and receive calls from almost anywhere with internet.
+• Flexibility: Unlike landlines that keep you tied to one location, VoIP lets you make and receive calls from almost anywhere with internet.
 You can use the same number whether you’re at home, at the office, or abroad.
 This is especially important for remote work, travel, or businesses with mobile teams.

-VoIP also offers a wide range of useful features that go beyond what a standard landline can do.
-You can access extras like call forwarding, video calls, voicemail-to-email, and, in some business packages, tools like file sharing and team messaging.
+• Extra features: You can access extras like call forwarding, video calls, voicemail-to-email, and, in some business packages, tools like file sharing and team messaging.

 Switching to digital voice also helps the environment, as VoIP uses the internet instead of relying on traditional landlines.
 This reduces the need for physical materials and maintenance, making it an eco-friendlier choice.